R3try0/Deadsec-Ransomware/README.md

 A Ransomware for linux and windows platforms.

-Note: The reason i haven't build it 100% the ransom is because i don't want script kiddies to lay hands on it and do horrable actions
+Note: The reason i haven't build it 100% the ransom is because i don't want script kiddies to lay hands on it if you find difficult to build it message me

 Features:
   * Checking the whole disk for files and encrypting them